Kai Iwi Beach (Mowhanau): Discover the Perfect Family Swimming Spot Near Whanganui

 Is There a Lifeguard on Duty at the Beach?

-Can I Bring My Own Barbeque to the Beach Area?
+Can I Bring My Own Barbecue to the Beach Area?

 Are There Any Nearby Dining Options or Cafes?